SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 <https://app.sekoia.io/operations/events?jobId=2b5ce17f-517e-4dd3-8253-1495a6ba538b>
 ```

-You can share your researches with colleagues by sending them these job IDs, which are accessible within your community.
+You can share your events' page with other users by sending them these job IDs, which are accessible for all users within your community.

 ## Log listing